 After lunch (unless you only want to do a half-day trip), we can travel southwards to visit diverse areas of woodland, wetland, and rocky outcrop.
 We can visit the Seringveld Conservancy, where Kurrichane Thrush, Striped Kingfisher, and Southern Black Flycatcher are likely.
-Local specials here include Yellow-fronted Tinkerbird, Bushveld Pipit, Pallid Flycatcher, White-throated Robin-Chat, Green-capped Eremomela, and Tinkling Cisticola.
+Local specials here include Yellow-fronted Tinkerbird, Bushveld Pipit, Pale Flycatcher, White-throated Robin-Chat, Green-capped Eremomela, and Tinkling Cisticola.

 The guide for day trips is allocated only after you have booked, as all of them are run as private trips.
 But we always use the country’s top birding guides.